Kaiser Permanente vs. Aetna Insurance

 • Aetna operates through the entire country, while Kaiser Permanente only offers coverage in eight states and Washington, D.C.

-• Aetna has a much larger network than Kaiser Permanente and also has a larger market share.
+• Aetna has a much larger network than Kaiser Permanente, though certain Kaiser Permanente plans take advantage of larger external provider networks.

 • Despite its limited availability, Kaiser Permanente has favorable customer satisfaction ratings in multiple of its service areas.